JustRomeo/Escape-From-Zombieland/README.md

 Come and try our game !
 (The game is still under development)

+### Installation:
+1. Download Files from this page.
+2. When you have download the game from here, extract files from the "Escape-From-Zombieland-main.rar" you get.
+3. Then in the "Escape-From-Zombieland-main" folder, extract the both "Escape from Zombieland_Data.rar" and "UnityPlayer.rar".

 ### The game:
 You can start a game from the Menu.
 Each game ends when your character dies.
 At the moment, the game has an endless level, with 3 types of Zombies appearing.
 These types of Zombies are characterized by their different appearances and characteristics:
 - **Regular**: A basic zombie